Slack V2 Integration Guide | PagerDuty

 Required Permissions

 /pd oncall requires channel-specific permissions.
-You must invite @PagerDuty to private Slack channels in order to use this Slack Slash Command.
+You must invite @PagerDuty to private Slack channels to use this Slack slash command.

 It is not possible to use this command in other direct messages outside of a direct message with @PagerDuty.